BREMS

 The set of Fortran-90 codes BREMS has been written with the aim of creating a comprehensive library of spectra and shape functions of unpolarized electron-atom bremsstrahlung for all chemical elements and for the approximate range of the incident electron kinetic energy from 10 eV to 30 MeV on a dense energy grid, using the best theory available.
 This would eliminate some of the gaps in the tabulated shape function data that have been published up to now.
 The calculation method is based on the relativistic partial-wave formulation describing interaction of the incident electron with an arbitrary central potential of the target atom.

-ZIP archive with the distribution package of BREMS v1.5.8.3 (updated on April 17, 2024)
+ZIP archive with the distribution package of BREMS v1.5.8.7 (updated on November 22, 2024)

 BREMS User’s Manual